pivot-access-ltd/bma-offline-docs/backup/adding-a-vm-host.md

 <h3>List configurable VM host parameters</h3>

 There are just a few parameters that you can change for a VM host.
-You can list these, on a per-host basis, using the following procedure:
+You can list these, on a per-host basis, using the following two-step procedure:

 1. Run the command above[lsvmh](/t/the-cli-cookbook/2218#heading--vm-host-list)) to get the VM host ID (different from the System ID, see the first column in the listing).